-Ms. Aurelia Skipwith is a leader in the field of environment, natural resources, and wildlife.
+Ms. Aurelia Skipwith Giacometto is the General Counsel at A Value Chain (AVC) Global.
+She is a leader in the field of environment, natural resources, and wildlife.
 As a businesswoman, biologist, and lawyer, she is a strong advocate for the use of science in the development of natural resources and has been at the forefront of the intersection of science, law, and the environment.
-Skipwith’s experiences span multiple sectors – government, private sector in Fortune 500, and privately-held companies.
+Aurelia’s experiences span multiple sectors – government, private sector in Fortune 500, and privately-held companies.

 1) increasing access to public lands

 2) providing more opportunities for hunting, fishing, and outdoor recreation

 3) engaging new audiences, particularly from urban settings

 4)digitizing systems to improve speed and efficiency for the public and employees.

 Her objective is to improve the quality and quantity of opportunities for individuals and communities, through science and law.